ScottChapman/WWCloudFunctions/README.md

   - if you need to change any of the values simply run
     - `bx wsk package update WatsonWorkspace -P PackageParameters.json`
 - Create the main WebHook action
-  - `bx wsk action create WatsonWorkspace/WebHook WebHook.js --web raw --kind nodejs:8`
+  - `bx wsk action create WatsonWorkspace/Webhook Webhook.js --web raw --kind nodejs:8`
 - Get the Web Action URL
-  - `bx wsk action get WatsonWorkspace/WebHook --url`
+  - `bx wsk action get WatsonWorkspace/Webhook --url`
 - Paste this into your App as your Webhook URL.
 NOTE: URL decode any coding (e.g. change %40 => @).
 Add the Webhook Secret to your PackageParmeters.json and update with
   - `bx wsk package update WatsonWorkspace -P PackageParameters.json`.
-- Lastly create the trigger for out events.
-This is defined in the `PackageParameters.js`.
+- Create the triggers for the events.
+These are defined in the `PackageParameters.js`.
+  - `bx wsk trigger create WWOwnEvent`
+  - `bx wsk trigger create WWOthersEvent`
+  - `bx wsk trigger create WWActionSelected`
-  - `bx wsk trigger create WWEvent`
+  - `bx wsk trigger create WWButtonSelected`

 ## Complete Application Framework
 This example also includes IBM Cloud Functions for sending messages and running GraphQL commands for more advanced applications.
 To deploy those follow these steps: